Tour de Tonka celebrated its 12th anniversary in 2017

-"Minnesota's Ride" has grown to over 3,500 riders in just over a decade's time
+"Minnesota's Ride" has grown to 3,500 riders in just over a decade's time

-In just a decade’s time, the annual Tour de Tonka bike ride has become a staple of the west metro community, growing from 819 riders in 2006 to over 3,500 riders in 2016.
+In just over a decade’s time, the annual Tour de Tonka bike ride has become a staple of the west metro community, growing from 819 riders in 2006 to nearly 3,500 riders in 2017.
 Riders from more than 166 different Minnesota communities and 19 states participated in the event last year.

 “Bicycle riders participate because Tour de Tonka is pure fun,” Tim Litfin, Tour de Tonka Director, said.
 “All ages and all abilities– from families and recreational bicyclists to cycling teams and serious athletes– enjoy what Tour de Tonka offers them.”